AdaCore/gnatstudio/docs/users_guide/environment.rst

   languages.
 If file or directory names are using accents for example it may be necessary to set this variable to `CP_ACP` which is the default Windows ANSI code page.

+*GPS_ROOT*
+  .. index:: GPS_ROOT

+  Override and hardcode the default root installation directory.
+  This variable should in general not be needed, except by GPS developers, in some rare circumstances.
+GPS will find all its resource files (e.g. images, plug-ins, xml files) from this root prefix, so setting GPS_ROOT to a wrong value will cause GPS to misbehave.

 .. _Running_GPS_on_Mac_OS_X: